Reading time: 6 minutes

 A covert narcissist mother, beneath her surface-level love, can deeply damage her children’s emotional psyche.

 - Negative Core Beliefs: The child internalizes the mother’s subtle manipulations and emotional neglect.
 And grow to have some negative core beliefs — like feeling unworthy of love, unlovable, or responsible for their mother’s happiness.
-These beliefs can persist as adults, lowering their self-esteem and confidence.
+These beliefs often persist as adults, lowering their self-esteem and confidence.

 - Conditional Love: The covert narcissist’s love comes with conditions attached.
 The child learns that unless they prioritize their mother’s needs and feelings, they won’t get her approval or love.
 They develop a confusing and insecure sense of self.